kylawl/git-giant/README.md

 git-giant
 ==========

-Built for game developers who are used to the world of versioned game data, git-giant... (insert pun about big binary game data and a beanstalk).
+Built for game developers who are used to the world of versioned game data, git-giant will transparently handle your large data separatly from the rest of your git repository.
+You should never need to directly invoke git-giant after your initial init/clone.

 ## Goals ##
 1. Allow users to version large binaries easily with along side source code.
+2. Binary handling must be transparent to non-power users and other tools so that anyone and anything that uses git doesn't require knowlege of git-giant.
+3. Allow git power users to work locally in all their normal distributed git glory.
-2. Allow users on very large, multi-terabyte projects to fetch binaries exclusivly from a central store.
+4. Allow users on very large, multi-terabyte projects to fetch binaries exclusivly from a central store.
 No large file history lives on the client, only the current working set.
-3. Binary handling must be transparent to non-power users and other tools so that anyone and anything that uses git doesn't require knowlege of git-giant.
-4. Allow git power users to work locally in all their normal distributed git glory.

 ## Getting Started ##